 While this is common sense, make sure you read through a lease before signing.
-While it might not be possible to read through every item, so I usually recommend reading the pieces that pertain to deposits, term agreements and rental increases.
+While it might not be possible to read through every item, so we recommend reading the pieces that pertain to deposits, term agreements, and rental increases.

-Make sure you know what the terms are for receiving a deposit back and when the deposit might be held.
-This is also applicable for pet deposits, too.
-Know the terms before you sign.
+Make sure you know what the terms are for receiving a deposit back and when it might be held.

 Before you move in, make sure you look through the entire apartment to make a list of preexisting issues.

 You can even take photos that show the problem.
-Keep copies and make sure the landlord has copies, too, so when you move out, you're not charged for these issues.
+Keep copies and make sure the landlord has copies so when you move out, you're not charged for these issues.
 It's also a great way to create a list of things that should be fixed before you move in.

 Once you’re living in your new place, make sure you notify the landlord as soon as something goes wrong.

-If you painted the walls or fixed the porch railing or replaced the stove’s broken element, make sure you keep a list of when you fixed the problems and how much you spent on each.
+If you painted the walls, fixed the porch railing, or replaced the stove’s broken element, make sure you keep a list of when you fixed the problems and how much you spent on each.
 It’s pretty normal to replace burnt bulbs or even stove elements, but it’s still a good idea to note these small improvements.
 It definitely adds to your argument should you have a dispute about the damage deposit.

 If you make an agreement with your landlord, make sure you get it in writing.
 You might agree with the landlord that you'll keep your home nicely painted if he or she supplies the paint.
 You might also only agree to do maintenance if some portion of the rent is subsidized or you're guaranteed of getting my deposits back.

 One of the best ways you can ensure that you receive the damage deposit back is to clean the apartment thoroughly.
-I often plan to move a day before I’m supposed to move out to ensure I have one full day to clean the now-empty apartment.
 It’s hard to clean when you’re surrounded by moving boxes and when the movers often track in mud and dust and dirt.
 If you have time and are moving within the same city or town, plan ahead to take one day to clean.
 On the other hand, if you’re moving to another city or town and don’t have time to clean, hire professionals to do it for you.